 For marketing communications, keep complexity and sophistication in storage.

-If the value proposition is complex, build your case in understandable stages.
+If complex, build your message in stages.

-Once you add more than two or three ancillary features or components to your main value proposition, you dilute, spread around and complicate your main idea.
-By all means, be well prepared to articulate every granular detail of your value delivery but save those details until your audience wants or needs to know them.
+Be prepared to articulate every granular detail of your value delivery but save those details until your audience wants or needs to know them.

 A Simple 4-Step Approach

 If you need to make your message understandable and actionable, there’s a methodology you can use called AIDA (Attention – Interest – Desire – Action).
 To apply AIDA in your marketing messages and throughout your selling process, take your prospect through these communication stages:

 Attention – Make your audience notice and listen.
 Make a bold, singular promise.